Jules Maigret: Comics

 Jacques Blondeau adapted the novels into the comic series Maigret (1950–53), published in Samedi Soir and Paris Journal.
 Rumeu (drawings) and Camille Dulac (script) adapted the Maigret story L'Affaire Nahour into the comic strip Maigret in 1969.
 Between 1992 and 1997 the series Maigret inspired five albums, drawn by Philippe Wurm and Frank Brichau.

+Statue

+In 1966 a statue of Maigret by Pieter d'Hont was erected in Delfzijl, Netherlands, where Simenon wrote the first Maigret novel.
+Simenon unveiled it on 3 September 1966, and several actors who had portrayed Maigret attended.